linode/docs/docs/security/setting-up-tinc.md

 6. Interchange host files across all nodes.
 7. Enable tinc Unit(s)

-Configuration file `tinc.conf` on LINODE 1, 2 and 3 should point only to LINODE HQ (`ConnectTo`), on the other hand, configuration file on LINODE HQ should define connections with all nodes using the same directive.
-The corresponding configuration files are:
+The configuration file, `tinc.conf` on LINODE 1, 2 and 3, should point only to LINODE HQ (`ConnectTo`).
+On the other hand, the configuration file on LINODE HQ should define connections with all nodes, using the same directive.
+The corresponding config files are:

+On remote server 1:
 {: .file}
 /etc/tinc/linodeVPN/tinc.conf
 :   ~~~ conf